- This event has passed.

 An Afternoon at the Opera

-Click each name below to read more about the incredible ensembles and directors performing in this presentation:
+Click each name below to read more about the incredible ensembles, directors, and soloists performing in this presentation:

 The Worcester Chorus